The Last Spritz

 Is Creed Aventus worth the price compared to Dior Sauvage?

 It depends on what you're optimizing for.
-Aventus is a more complex, distinctive fragrance with better year-round versatility.
-Sauvage has stronger projection, more compliments per day, and costs a third of the price.
-If budget isn't an issue and you want a true signature scent, Aventus is worth it.
-If you want a proven crowd-pleaser, Sauvage delivers more per dollar.
+Aventus delivers more complexity, distinctiveness, and year-round versatility.
+Sauvage delivers more projection, higher compliment volume, and costs a third of the price.
+For a single-bottle signature scent with budget to spare, Aventus is worth it.
+For a proven crowd-pleaser at a smart price, Sauvage wins.

 Which lasts longer, Aventus or Sauvage?

-Both last 8-10 hours in EDP form.
+Both last 8-10 hours in their standard EDP forms.
 Sauvage projects more strongly in the first few hours due to ambroxan.
-Aventus evolves more subtly but remains detectable.
+Aventus evolves more subtly but maintains detectable presence throughout.
 For maximum longevity from either house, Sauvage Elixir (12-16+ hours) is the undisputed winner — though it's essentially a different fragrance from regular Sauvage.

 What's a cheaper alternative to Creed Aventus?